-A solar project's location, size, and visibility, together with the context of the surrounding land uses, will be relevant in the Public Service Board's (PSB) consideration of whether the proposed project would have an undue adverse impact
+Any proposed renewable energy project that will be connected to the grid must apply to the Public Utility Commission (PUC) for a Certificate of Public Good (CPG).
+A solar project's location, size, and visibility, together with the context of the surrounding land uses, will be relevant in the PUC's consideration of whether the proposed project would have an undue adverse impact.
+The PUC will give the policies in the Woodford Town Plan due consideration when reviewing a CPG application.
+Substantial deference by the PUC is given to towns with enhanced energy plans that meet the requirements of Act 174.

-Therefore, the effective participation of the town of Woodford in the PSB's review process requires the development of specific community bylaw standards in order to ensure that local conservation and development objectives are considered and weighted by the PBS in its review of a Certificate of Public Good (CPG) application for a solar facility.
+Therefore, the effective participation of the town of Woodford in the PUC's review process requires the development of specific community bylaw standards in order to ensure that local conservation and development objectives are considered and weighted by the PBS in its review of a Certificate of Public Good (CPG) application for a solar facility.
 To achieve that goal the Woodford Planning Commission has developed specific community bylaw standards for the siting and development of a solar energy facility in Woodford.

 Energy generation and transmission systems powered by solar energy are renewable energy resources.
-Such energy facilities in Woodford, should adopt policies that limit the adverse impacts of such development on public health, safety and welfare, the town's historic and planned pattern of development, environmentally sensitive areas, and our most highly-valued natural, cultural and scenic resources - consistent with related development, resource protection and land conservation policies included elsewhere in this plan.
+Such energy facilities in Woodford should adopt policies that be sited to limit the adverse impacts of such development on public health, safety and welfare, the town's historic and planned pattern of development, environmentally sensitive areas, and our most highly-valued natural, cultural and scenic resources.
+Any renewable energy development should be consistent with related development, resource protection and land conservation policies included elsewhere in this plan.

-These policies should also be considered in undertaking municipal solar energy projects and programs, in enacting or updating the town's bylaws to address renewable energy development, and in the review of new or upgraded energy facilities and systems by the town and in Section 248 PSB proceedings.
+These policies should also be considered in undertaking municipal solar energy projects and programs, in enacting or updating municipal solar screening ordinances, the town's bylaws to address renewable energy development, and in the review of new or upgraded energy facilities and systems by the town and in Section 248 PUC proceedings.

-A small net-metered or off-grid solar energy project, including a solar array, system intended solely to serve an individual residence or business, should be considered an accessory structure allowed in all land use in which structures are allowed by zoning bylaws.
+Small net-metered or off-grid solar energy projects, including a solar array system intended solely to serve an individual residence or business, are encouraged should be considered an accessory structure allowed in all land use in which structures are allowed by zoning bylaws.